Heroes Reborn (2021 comic): Plot

 Amidst Squadron member Power Princess's fight with the All-Gog, she allows him to swallow one of her gauntlets before recalling it from within his stomach, severely injuring him before she turns him into a statue to add to her garden outside the Statue of Liberty amongst her other defeated foes.
 Retiring to her headquarters, she considers having a dalliance with Hyperion or Nighthawk to alleviate her boredom.
 However, a mysterious thunderstorm brings most of her statues back to life.
 Acting quickly, she subdues Hercules and interrogates him for the storm's cause, but he refuses to talk before being turned back into a statue.
-Seeking answers, Power Princess travels to Asgard's ruins where she encounters and fights a confused Thor to reclaim her title as the world's last god, but is unable to kill him because of Mjolnir's unseen protection.
+Seeking answers, Power Princess travels to Asgard's ruins, where she encounters and fights a confused Thor to reclaim her title as the world's last god.
+However, she is unable to kill him because of Mjolnir's unseen protection.
 Picking up Mjolnir and reclaiming his godhood, Thor tells Power Princess he remembers everything about the Avengers before escaping.
 While Power Princess tells her fellow Squadron members what happened, Lopez meets with Thor to recruit him.

 The Squadron discuss their encounters with various heroes and concerns about their world being wrong.
 Putting aside their differences and without telling President Coulson, they gather clues and rule out suspects before eventually arriving in Wakanda, where they confront the Avengers.
 Meanwhile, Coulson assassinates White House Press Secretary J. Jonah Jameson and Vice President Thunderbolt Ross and confers with Mephisto, who is concerned about this reality's stability as more people see or learn of the Avengers and slowly regain their memories of the original reality.
 Seeing no other choice, Coulson plans to use the Pandemonium Cube in an attempt to defeat the Avengers and change reality once more.

 As the Avengers battle and eventually defeat the Squadron, Coulson flies to Wakanda to enact his plans.
-Spotting him however, Captain America confronts Coulson and takes the Pandemonium Cube from him so Star Brand and Lopez can use it to restore the original reality.
-Following this, the Avengers come to terms with the baby Star Brand they were raising having suddenly grown up to a child while the Squadron find their memories transferred to their counterparts in the Avengers' reality and struggle to find their place in an unfamiliar world.
+However, Captain America confronts Coulson and takes the Pandemonium Cube from him so Star Brand and Lopez can use it to restore the original reality.
+Following this, the Avengers come to terms with the baby Star Brand they were raising having suddenly grown up to a child, while the Squadron find their memories transferred to their counterparts in the Avengers' reality and struggle to find their place in an unfamiliar world.
 Meanwhile, Mephisto traps Coulson's soul in the Pandemonium Cube before meeting with 615 of his warring multiversal doppelgängers to demonstrate how he changed reality to them and propose they form the Council of Red.